-- 8.26 An accredited data recipient may disclose CDR data to an overseas recipient if the accredited data recipient takes reasonable steps to ensure that any act or omission by (or on behalf of) the overseas recipient will not breach privacy safeguard penalty provisions.20 - 8.27 Any acts or omissions of the overseas recipient (or those who acted on behalf the overseas recipient) are also considered to be acts or omissions of the accredited data recipient who disclosed the CDR data.21 - 8.28 Examples for persons acting on behalf of the overseas recipient could include employees, directors, officers, or subcontractors.
+- 8.27 An accredited data recipient may disclose CDR data to an overseas recipient if the accredited data recipient takes reasonable steps to ensure that any act or omission by (or on behalf of) the overseas recipient will not breach privacy safeguard penalty provisions.24 - 8.28 Any acts or omissions of the overseas recipient (or those who acted on behalf the overseas recipient) are also considered to be acts or omissions of the accredited data recipient who disclosed the CDR data.25 - 8.29 Examples for persons acting on behalf of the overseas recipient could include employees, directors, officers, or subcontractors.

-17 Competition and Consumer Act, paragraph 56EK(1)(c).
+20 Competition and Consumer Act, paragraph 56EK(1)(c).

-18 Under the CDR Rules, an accredited data recipient may only disclose CDR data to an accredited person where they have a 'disclosure consent' from the consumer: see CDR Rules, rule 1.10A.
+21 Under the CDR Rules, an accredited data recipient may only disclose CDR data to an accredited person where they have a 'disclosure consent' from the consumer: see CDR Rules, rule 1.10A.
 A disclosure consent is a consent given by a consumer for the accredited data recipient to disclose CDR data to an accredited person: in response to consumer data request (an 'AP disclosure consent'), or for the purposes of direct marketing: CDR Rules, paragraph 1.10A(1)(c).
-Disclosure of CDR data to an accredited person under an 'AP disclosure consent' has been permitted since 1 July 2021: CDR Rules, subrule 7.5A(1).For further information on disclosure consents, see Chapter C (Consent).
+For further information on disclosure consents, see Chapter C (Consent).

-19 Explanatory Memorandum, Treasury Laws Amendment (Consumer Data Right) Bill 2019, section 1.351.
+23 Explanatory Memorandum, Treasury Laws Amendment (Consumer Data Right) Bill 2019, section 1.351.

-20 Competition and Consumer Act, paragraph 56EK(1)(d).
+24 Competition and Consumer Act, paragraph 56EK(1)(d).

-21 Competition and Consumer Act, subsections 56EK(2) and 56EK(3).
+$^{^{25}}$ Competition and Consumer Act, subsections 56EK(2) and 56EK(3).
 See also Competition and Consumer Act, section 56AU.